oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

     {% imgx img/VPU.png %}

+### Security rules

-3. Once our instance is provisioned lets create networks security rules to allow connection for Remote desktop and SSH
+1. Once our instance is provisioned lets create networks security rules to allow connection for Remote desktop and SSH

     {% imgx img/NSG/1VNICnoNSG.png %}

-4. Let’s create a new security rule by navigating to our VCN
+1. Let’s create a new security rule by navigating to our VCN

     {% imgx img/NSG/2openVCN.png %}

     {% imgx img/NSG/3createNSG.png %}

-5. Let’s navigate back to our compute instance and add our newly created Security Rule
+1. Let’s navigate back to our compute instance and add our newly created Security Rule

     {% imgx img/NSG/4addAllowNSG.png %}

 ### Setting up remote desktop on your GPU Compute shape.

-Next steps will focus on enabling Ubuntu GUI on the GPU shape.
+The next steps will focus on enabling Ubuntu GUI on the GPU shape.
 These steps can be done either in Terminal or Visual Studio Code.

 1. In order to connect to your instance you can [follow this guide](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/testingconnection.htm)
-1. Now that we are in lets run few commands to setup our GUI for Ubuntu
+1. Now that we are in, lets run few commands to setup our GUI for Ubuntu
 2. Let’s run following to update and upgrade our OS and install nVidia drivers

     ```console